franktakes/gephi-tutorial/README.md

 For now, we start in the "Overview" screen, which should have several subwindows: "Appearance" and "Layout" on the left, "Graph" in the middle and "Context", "Filters" and "Statistics" on the right.
 On some installations these subwindows might not all be visible; you can use the "Window" menu option on top to make these particular subwindows visible for you, and if necessary drag them to the right location.

-**Task**: Install Gephi on your machine.
+**Task**: Install Gephi on your machine and make sure you see the correct subwindows in the "Overview" tab.

-## Part 2: Visualizing a network
+## Part 2: A first visualization of a network

 In this part of the tutorial, we will make a first network visualization.
-Make sure that you are in the "Overview" tab.

 ### Part 2.1: Loading (random) data and saving a project